 After breakfast take a hike or drive to Sarangkot (1,592m,) that offers the excellent views of Annapurnas, Machhapuchhre and Dhaulagiri on a clear weather day.
 Back to hotel for breakfast and visit some local sites in Pokhara.

-After breakfast in the hotel transfer to airport for flight to kathamndu.
-Up on arrival in Kathamndu pick up by guide and transfer to hotel.
-Overnight in Kathamndu.
+After breakfast in the hotel transfer to airport for flight to Kathmandu.
+Up on arrival in Kathmandu pick up by guide and transfer to hotel.
+Overnight in Kathmandu.

 Transfer to Kathmandu international airport, with in one hour you get to Bhutan, After immigration and custom formalities, you are met and transferred to Paro, where you can eat lunch in a local tourist restaurant.
 Visit the National Museum of Paro, before driving to Thimphu, which takes about 1.5hrs.
 Take rest in the hotel.
 Overnight in Thimpu

 Thimphu sightseeing includes – visit to National Library, the priceless collection of Buddhist manuscripts and few English version books; Folk and Heritage Museum, which displays day to day livelihood of typical Bhutanese farmers in medieval period and their accessories; Late King’s Memorial Stupa, built for the world peace and Traditional Handmade Paper Factory; Painting School, which preserves our traditional paintings, sculpturing and wood curving; Majestic Tashichhodzong, which houses office for the king and the ministers and National Handicraft Emporium, the best place to look for souvenir from Bhutan.
 Evening free walk in Thimphu City.
 Overnight in Thimpu